Cyclopaedia Chapter Three: Sealed

 "Any ideas what might have happened to Ove?" he asked.
 "As you say, if there wasn't an accident here, then what could've happened to him?"

-"Over the next few days we'll be finding out more.
-If you would make yourself available for questions we might have that would be helpful.
+"Over the next few days we'll know more.
+You should make yourself available for questions we might have.
+That would be helpful.
 Also, we need all contact information for anyone associated with the project, team members, consultants, anyone else," Elin said.

 "We make it a practice not to be intrusive unless necessary.
 However there are a number of things we need to follow up on, surely you understand.
 We will need to seal the lab, everything should be turned off and all work stopped."
 Slv said.